Bar chart

 A bar chart or bar graph is a chart or graph that presents categorical data with rectangular bars with heights or lengths proportional to the values that they represent.
 The bars can be plotted vertically or horizontally.
-A vertical bar chart is sometimes called a column chart.
+A vertical bar chart is sometimes called a column chart and has been identified as the prototype of charts.

 A bar graph shows comparisons among discrete categories.
 One axis of the chart shows the specific categories being compared, and the other axis represents a measured value.
-Some bar graphs present bars clustered in groups of more than one, showing the values of more than one measured variable.
+Some bar graphs present bars clustered or stacked in groups of more than one, showing the values of more than one measured variable.

 History

-Many sources consider William Playfair (1759-1824) to have invented the bar chart and the Exports and Imports of Scotland to and from different parts for one Year from Christmas 1780 to Christmas 1781 graph from his The Commercial and Political Atlas to be the first bar chart in history.
+Many sources consider William Playfair (1759–1824) to have invented the bar chart and the Exports and Imports of Scotland to and from different parts for one Year from Christmas 1780 to Christmas 1781 graph from his The Commercial and Political Atlas to be the first bar chart in history.
 Diagrams of the velocity of a constantly accelerating object against time published in The Latitude of Forms (attributed to Jacobus de Sancto Martino or, perhaps, to Nicole Oresme) about 300 years before can be interpreted as "proto bar charts".